9-prajakta/9-prajakta/README.md

 **About Me**

-- 🔭 A passionate self-taught Software developer
+- 🔭 A passionate self-taught Data engineer
-- 💬 Ask me about Java, HTML,CSS,SQL, MongoDB, Snowflake
+- 💬 Ask me about SQL, Snowflake, PowerBI, Tableau
 - 🌱 Currently doing an Full time job as Data engineer associate

 <br>